deconfdeconf/ss/README.md

-Add a R EA DM E Add a READE MEEMEEE ♥♥•♣[•♠|•☻♥|☻\•♠]♣•♥♥
+Add a R EA DM E Add a READE MEEMEEEeeeee ♥♥•♣[•♠|•☻♥|☻\•♠]♣•♥♥